zxyan/ng2-book-code/README.md

 [click to join us](http://jq.qq.com/?_wv=1027&k=29LUKS8)

-if you have any questions,welcome new [issue](https://github.com/syoubaku/angular2/issues).
+if you have any questions, welcome new [issue](https://github.com/syoubaku/angular2/issues).

 last, introduce a web site [angular.cn](http://angular.cn)